portsmouth/snelly/docs/API.md

 <a name="Scene+shader"></a>

 ### scene.shader() ⇒ <code>String</code>
 Returns a chunk of GLSL code defining the SDFs which determine the geometry of uber-surface, metal and dielectric materials in the scene.
 Define also (optionally) functions giving the 3d spatial dependence of the material parameters.
 This function is mandatory!
-The code *must* define at least one of the three functions:```glsl     float SDF_METAL(vec3 X);     float SDF_DIELECTRIC(vec3 X);     float SDF_DIFFUSE(vec3 X);```(If only one or two of these are present, the others will not be rendered).
+The code *must* define at least one of the three functions:```glsl     float SDF_METAL(vec3 X);     float SDF_DIELECTRIC(vec3 X);     float SDF_DIFFUSE(vec3 X);```If only one or two of these are present, the others will not be rendered.
 Optionally, any of the following functions defining the spatial *modulation* of material parameters can be defined.
-The world space normal of the surface is also supplied, to allow for non-physical lighting effects.
+The world space normal of the surface is supplied, to allow for non-physical lighting effects.
+Note that the color modulation applies to RGB values in sRGB color space.
 (Any of the user-defined functions below can be omitted, in which case they will be replaced with the default indicated).```glsl

 		// space-varying multiplier to the UI-exposed color (defaults to vec3(1.0)) vec3 SURFACE_DIFFUSE_REFLECTANCE(in vec3 X, in vec3 N);